Home · Blog · Compliance

 Failure to Act on Defect Reports

-Inadequate Record Keeping
+Inadequate Audit Trail and Record Keeping

-The Hidden Cost: Beyond the Fine
+The Hidden Costs Beyond the Fine

 ConsequenceTypical Impact

-Legal fees (defence)£50,000–£200,000+ for contested prosecution
+Legal fees (defence)£50,000 to £200,000 or more for a contested prosecution

 Operational shutdownDays to weeks of lost revenue during prohibition

-Reputational damageHSE prosecutions are public record — searchable by clients
+Reputational damageHSE prosecutions are public record, searchable by clients

 Management timeHundreds of hours dealing with investigation and remediation